-- Community/junior college students who seek to transfer without a degree may apply to and be accepted by Shippensburg University. - Students seeking to b. transfer course credits without the completed A.S. or A.A. degree must have a minimum cumulative QPA of 2.2 or greater in all college-level course work presented for transfer for each institution attended.
+- a.
+Community/junior college students who seek to transfer without a degree may apply to and be accepted by Shippensburg University. - b.
+Students seeking to transfer course credits without the completed A.S. or A.A. degree must have a minimum cumulative QPA of 2.0 or greater in all college-level course work presented for transfer for each institution attended.
 Capacity limits and/or higher admissions standards may apply to certain high demand academic programs. - c.
 A maximum of 45 credits in courses designated by and credited as general education by a community/junior college will be applied to meet university lower division general education requirements.
-A course by course match will not be required.
+A course-by-course match will not be required. - d.
+Some academic programs at Shippensburg University may require the student to repeat certain courses in which a D grade was earned.